Splitting Line Patterns in Free Groups: Virtually Geometric Multiwords

 For each non-cyclic vertex group, the induced multiword is geometric, so we can choose the vertex space to be a handlebody with an embedded multicurve in the boundary representing the induced multiword.

-For the edge spaces we could use annuli, but later we will want to thicken them to make the resulting graph of spaces a 3--manifold.
+For the edge spaces we use annuli.
+Later we will want to thicken them to make the resulting graph of spaces a 3--manifold.

 For the moment we will also make a geometricity assumption on the cyclic vertex groups.
-Suppose for a cyclic vertex group $\left<g\right>$ there are $k$ incident edges and each edge injection is degree one.
-In this case we choose the vertex space to be a solid torus with $k+1$ disjoint curves on the boundary representing the element $g$ and $k$ attaching curves to which we will glue a boundary curve of an annulus edge space.

-Another possibility is that the degrees of the edge injections are all two except for possibly one of degree one.
-In this case we choose the vertex space to be a solid Klein bottle, and again we have disjoint curves on the boundary representing $g$ and the attaching curves.
+Suppose one of the following possibilities are true for each cyclic vertex group $\left<g\right>$: \begin{itemize} \item There are some number $k$ of incident edges and each edge injection is degree one.
+In this case we choose the vertex space to be a solid torus with $k+1$ disjoint curves on the boundary, one representing the element $g$ and $k$ to be attaching curves to which we will glue boundary curves of annulus edge spaces. \item There are some number $k$ of incident edges and the degrees of the edge injections are all two except for possibly one of degree one.
+In this case we choose the vertex space to be a solid Klein bottle, and again we have $k+1$ disjoint curves on the boundary representing $g$ and the attaching curves. \end{itemize}